 - The parametrization of moist processes (convection and clouds)

 - The representation of physical processes in data assimilation

 Participants will be expected to take up to 4 online modules before taking the course.
-This will provide introductory information on parametrization, convection, single column modelling and the metview interface that will be used in the practical sessions.
+This will provide introductory information on parametrization, convection and single column modelling that will be used in the practical sessions.